sandipray63in/DDD-Based-Enterprise-Application-Framework/README.md

 This framework is also helpful in scenarios wherein one needs to interact with different Integration technologies using different .NET based access technologies(can be DBs, SOAP or RESTFUL Web Services or MQs or File Sysstem or an LDAP or any other imaginable data source).Another possible scenario can be in a CQRS environment wherein the commands are processed in an RDBMS like SQL Server whereas the queries are executed to fetch data from NOSQL DBs.

+But please don't use this framework for some simple domain.DDD is more about domain modelling for complex domains using concepts of Entities,Value Objects, Aggregates etc and separating out your Business functionalities from your technical functionalities.Although this framework provides most of the technical functionalities used in an Enterprise app and some base level classes for dealing with Entities,Value Objects, Aggregates etc but it's not necessary that one is going to need every bit of it.So use this framework(or may be just parts of the framework) deligently after analyzing the requirements for your app meticulously.

 Implementation Overview->
 Here the CommandRepository(for persisting data) and QueryableRepository(for querying data) are in-memory representation of some external source - mainly DBs(but can be extended to Web Services or MQ interactions as well or any other imaginable data source for that matter).
 The CommandRepository class needs instances of concrete implementation of BaseUnitOfWork and ICommand which can be injected using some DI Framework like Unity.